mm-camelcase/featureflags-awsappconfig/README.md

 - Inversion of control - further decouple modules from the feature flagging system using [IoC](https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring)
 - Minimize conditionals - keep the codebase maintainable by avoiding directly adding `if-else` statement blocks to code.
 Especially if a feature is long lived or requires several toggles.

+#### Toggles at the edge

+Placing toggles points in the UI or controllers are appropriate when
+- you want to show or hide UI elements
+- the toggle requires a per-request context
+- the toggle requires a per-user context

+An [advantage](https://martinfowler.com/articles/feature-toggles.html#TogglesAtTheEdge) of placing toggle points at the edge is that it keeps fiddley conditional logic out of the core of the system.

+#### Toggles in the core

 updated independently from decision points statement blocks to code.
 Especially if a feature